How Much Does It Cost to Repair a Wood Fence in 2025?

 Weather Damage

-Price to repair weather damage ranges from $210 to $620, depending on the type of finish and the extent of the wear and tear.
-Preparation of the surface, including cleaning and removing old finishes, may need more time, materials, and equipment and could increase total project costs.
+Weather-related fixes cost $210 to $620, depending on the finish and the extent of wear the fence has endured.
+Preparation of the surface, including cleaning and removing old finishes, may require additional time, materials, and equipment, and could increase the total project costs.

 To maximize durability, homeowners should stain or paint the wood to protect it from the weather for as long as possible.
 The type of stain or paint you add will affect how long it lasts against elements other than wind or termite damage.